top of page

 Boey, A., & Huang, E. (2023).
 Emotions in the classroom - How to use emotions meaningfully to aid student learning and engagement.
 Academy of Management, Teaching & Learning Conference, Boston, USA, August 2023.

 Huang, E. & Boey, A. (2021).
 Using a 360-degree performance appraisal method to cultivate a high-performance learning culture.
-Academy of Management, Teaching & Learning Conference, August 2021.
+Academy of Management, Teaching & Learning Conference, Virtual, August 2021.

 Boey, A. & Huang, E. (2021).
 Creating a friendly, supportive, inclusive, and engaging remote learning environment.
-Academy of Management, Teaching & Learning Conference, August 2021.
+Academy of Management, Teaching & Learning Conference, Virtual, August 2021.

 Boey, A. & Huang, E. (2021).
 The Art Gallery Classroom: Using Art for Experiential Learning.
-Academy of Management, Teaching & Learning Conference, August 2021.
+Academy of Management, Teaching & Learning Conference, Virtual, August 2021.

 Good, J., Frawley, S. & Boey, A. (2019).
 Encouraging Creativity in Higher Education.
 Administrative Sciences Association of Canada, St. Catharines, Ontario, Canada, May 2019.
 (Won the Best Student Paper Award for the Management Education Division of ASAC at the 2019 ASAC Conference.)